thenewdarling/Spellbook/Spells/Shield.md

 *Duration*: 1 round

 An invisible barrier of magical force appears and protects you.
-Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from magic missile.
+Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from [[Magic Missile]].